TripPilotApp/trip-pilot-server/README.md

 }
 ```

-## Customer Trip By Id:
+## User Trip By Id:

-Returns a trip Object based on the trip Id of the customer Id.
+Returns a trip Object based on the trip Id of the user Id.
 You can retrieve it to see trip details.

 <aside>
 💡 ENDPOINTS